Octane

 Octane is a hydrocarbon and also an alkane with the chemical formula C_{8}H_{18}, and the condensed structural formula CH_{3}(CH_{2})_{6}CH_{3}.
 Octane has many structural isomers that differ by the location of branching in the carbon chain.
 One of these isomers, 2,2,4-trimethylpentane (commonly called iso-octane), is used as one of the standard values in the octane rating scale.

 Octane is a component of gasoline and petroleum.
-Under standard temperature and pressure, octane is an odorless, colorless liquid.
+Under standard temperature and pressure, octane is a colorless liquid.
 Like other short-chained alkanes with a low molecular weight, it is volatile, flammable, and toxic.
 Octane is 1.2 to 2 times more toxic than heptane.

 Isomers

 N-octane has 23 constitutional isomers.
 8 of these isomers have one stereocenter; 3 of them have two stereocenters.

 (3S,4S)-3,4-Dimethylhexane (top left) and (3R,4R)-3,4-Dimethylhexane (top right) are non-superimposable mirror images, so they are chiral enantiomers. (meso)-3,4-Dimethylhexane (bottom) has a superimposable mirror image, so it is an achiral meso compound.